Infographic – How IoT Works…and some thoughts to guide your development

 Want to learn more about IoT development?

 Create a free account in Ubidots where you’ll be able to connect devices, create custom alerts, and visualizations your insights for free with Ubidots for Education.
-Or, if you have a development you need to get into the hands of Customers or test a POC – check out Ubidots for Business to get more from Ubidots and your application development.
+Or, if you have a development you need to get into the hands of Customers or test a POC – check out Ubidots to get more from Ubidots and your application development.

 Also, check out the Ubidots Academy, a set of video tutorials to teach you how to use Ubidots.